Introduction

 The visibility that Cortina will gain from the Winter Olympics, combined with the planned future affiliation of several hotels to international brands, is envisaged to generally improve the town’s appeal abroad.
 Therefore, the increasing visitation by international travellers to Cortina, which has been recorded in the past decade, is expected to be reinforced in the future.
 This will most probably have positive effects on hotel performance, both in terms of occupancy, since international tourists tend to prefer hotels to other types of accommodation, and in terms of average rates, since their daily expenditure is typically higher.
 An additional benefit of this trend will lay in the possibility of extending the duration of the seasons, as international tourism tends to flatten the visitation curve.
 The next four years are about to bring profound changes to Cortina d’Ampezzo.

-Lorenzo Gullotta is an HVS Milan and Athens offices associate.
+Lorenzo Gullotta is an HVS Southern Europe Senior Associate.
 He holds a degree in Economics and Management and an MSc in Business Administration from Tor Vergata University of Rome.
-After a few years working in hospitality operations, he goes on to obtain an MBA in Global Hospitality Management from Les Roches University, in Switzerland, before joining HVS as an analyst in October 2021.
-His activities include market studies, feasibility analyses and hotel valuations in the Mediterranean area.
+After a few years working in hotel operations, he went on to obtain an MBA in Global Hospitality Management from Les Roches University, in Switzerland, before joining HVS in October 2021.
+His activities include hotel valuations, feasibility studies and market analysis in the Mediterranean region.
 Contact him at +39 334 7735217 or [email protected].

 0 Comments